-This year we had a lot of amazing submissions that inspired us, entertained us, and opened our eyes to what was possible with ThoughtFarmer.
+This year, in our Best Intranet Awards 2018, we had a lot of amazing submissions that inspired us, entertained us, and opened our eyes to what was possible with ThoughtFarmer.
 Our clients entered their intranets into three categories: Design, Impact, and Innovation.

 Today we are profiling BOK Financial.
-Apart from winning the Impact category, they have an incredible story that we couldn’t wait to share.
+Apart from winning the Impact category in our Best Intranet Awards, they have an incredible story that we couldn’t wait to share.

 Intranet Unifies BOK Financial Employees Following Devastating Tornado

 What would your organization do if a crisis impacted your ability to communicate with every single one of your employees?

 It’s hard to prepare for the brunt of Mother Nature, especially with something as unpredictable as a tornado; but that’s what BOK Financial (BOKF) employees were forced to do last summer, when an unexpected storm hit their central office in Tulsa, Oklahoma.
 Immediately after the storm hit, employees were left without access to email, banking systems, corporate website, or their automated phone systems.

 It all began in August 2017 when an F2 tornado struck the Tulsa area, blowing a retaining wall into a generator at the BOKF operations center.
 While Tulsa is located in Tornado Alley, a Tornado in August is rare.
 In fact, it was the first tornado to hit the area in the month of August since 1958.

 The 30 billion dollar financial services institution was literally and figuratively in the dark in regards to their technology systems.

 The financial institution did, however, have a way of communicating—through their intranet.

 Just three months prior, BOKF had deployed ThoughtFarmer.
 Because it was hosted in the cloud, it was easily accessible to any BOKF employee through their mobile device.